richardzone/eye-tracker-app/README.md

 # Eye Tracker App

+This companion app will listen for commands input from eye tracker hardware via serial port and execute its commands accordingly.

+Currently there are 3 types of commands:
+1. A pair of coordinates between `(0,0)` and `(SCREEN_WIDTH, SCREEN_HEIGHT)` - move the mouse cursor to the specified coordinates
+2. `calibration_required` - show a red calibration square on center of screen
+3. `calibration_done` - hide the calibration square if present

+Note that all commands MUST ends with `\n` to be valid.

 This app is designed for demo purpose on Windows platform.
 It should run on MacOS and Linux as well but untested.

 ## Simulated Run Instructions for Windows